 Compared to fats and protein, carbohydrates have the greatest impact on blood sugar (glucose).
 Except for dietary fiber, which is not digestible, carbohydrates are eventually broken down by the body into glucose.
 Carbohydrate types are either complex (as in starches) or simple (as in fruits and sugars).

 Complex carbohydrates are broken down more slowly by the body than simple carbohydrates.
 They are more likely to provide other nutritional components and fiber:

 - Vegetables, fruits, whole grains, beans, and dairy products are good sources of carbohydrates.

-- Whole grain foods such as brown rice, quinoa, bulgur, oatmeal, and whole-wheat bread, provide more nutritional value than pasta, white rice, white bread, and white potatoes.
+- Whole grain foods such as brown rice, quinoa, bulgur, oatmeal, and whole-wheat bread (when you can see the seeds and whole grains), provide more nutritional value than pasta, white rice, white bread, and white potatoes.